Vonage-Community/workshop-messages_voice_video-go_hugo-notes/content/voice/_index.md

 The Vonage Voice API is the easiest way to build high-quality voice applications in the Cloud.
 With the Voice API you can:

 - Build apps that scale with the web technologies you are already using
-- Control the flow of inbound and outbound calls in JSON with Nexmo Call Control Objects (NCCO).
-(Nexmo is now Vonage).
+- Control the flow of inbound and outbound calls in JSON with Call Control Objects (NCCO).
 - Record and store inbound or outbound calls
 - Create conference calls
 - Send text-to-speech messages in 40 languages with different genders and accents